jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JD-Blockchain-Open-Platform.md

 3.2.2 During the service period, JD Cloud will provide you with the following customer services:

 3.2.2.1 JD Cloud will provide a 7×24 after-sales fault service for the paying users, and provide effective contact information for the paying users to ensure that the paying users can contact the fault contacts.
-The fault contacts will send feedback in time after define the fault;
+The fault contacts will send feedback in time after define the fault.

 3.2.2.2 JD Cloud will provide a 7×24 hours online ticket service system to answer customer questions during the use.